CxELabs/M365HOL/instructions.md

 In the next exercise we will create a new workspace which will be used as your default ASC workspace.

 #### Create a Log Analytics workspace
-***Note**: if you already have deployed a Log Analytics workspace you can skip this exercise, or create a second one to test drive multiple custom workspaces reporting up to ASC.*<br>
+	> [!NOTE] if you already have deployed a Log Analytics workspace you can skip this exercise, or create a second one to test drive multiple custom workspaces reporting up to ASC.*<br>

 You can either create a workspace through the Azure portal, leverage an ARM template, or use PowerShell.
 1. [] Navigate to the Azure portal and create a Log Analytics workspace **OR**: